Sam-Bouten/Sof-Rhino/README.md

 Allow reading out SOFiSTiK databases, store them to .json format,

-or open them directly for post-processing into Rhino documents.
+and open them directly into Rhino documents for post-processing.